anthonyh0549/sep11-freedom-project/entries/entry03.md

 The tool i'm using, <a href="https://developers.google.com/apps-script">Google App Script</a>, makes use of Google apps such as Docs, Drive and Gmail and uses a modern JS platform to edit and boost such apps efficiency.
 There were plentiful of <a href="https://www.youtube.com/watch?v=Nd3DV_heK2Q">YouTube tutorials</a> on the basics functions of the Google App Script.

 ## Engineering Design Process (EDP)

-The Engineering Design Process (EDP) is a <b>7-step process of planning, designing, creating, testing and than improving on</b>.
-In a sense the process doesn't end as there is always ways to improve upon your design.
-I'm cuurently at stage 4, planning on a acessble solution for myself and others to use to keep control and organize their Gmail apps.
+The Engineering Design Process (EDP) is a <b>7-step process of planning, designing, creating, testing, and then improving on</b>.
+In a sense, the process doesn't end as there are always ways to improve upon your design.
+I'm currently at stage 4, planning on an accessible solution for myself and others to use to keep control and organize their Gmail apps.

 To start I have to understand the problem, hard to manage Gmail inboxes.
 First I have to understand why inboxes are hard to manage, after some <a href="https://hbr.org/2012/02/stop-email-overload-1">research</a> to see what other companies are doing or saying to combat inbox overload.
-The common trend is for people to try and go through or organize new emails early in the morninng or set time aside to do this.
-As well as organizing emails in catagroies to make sorting through your inbox easier.
-Programs such a <a href="https://mailstrom.co/MailStorm">MailStrom</a> does this, catagorizing or groups emails and identifies bundles of related mail and makes it easy for you to act on them as a group.
+The common trend is for people to try and go through or organize new emails early in the morning or set time aside to do this.
+As well as organizing emails in categories to make sorting through your inbox easier.
+Programs such as <a href="https://mailstrom.co/MailStorm">MailStrom</a> does this, categorizing or groups emails and identifies bundles of related mail, and make it easy for you to act on them as a group.
 Understanding this is important because you wanna clear emails in mass to prevent overflow.

-At the same time I also don't want to fully automate the cleanup in the as I wanna the user to feel in full control of what gets purged and prevent any unintentional loss of important emails.
+At the same time, I also don't want to fully automate the cleanup as I wanna the user to feel in full control of what gets purged and prevent any unintentional loss of important emails.
 The most important part is creating a program that allows the user to regain control over their inbox.

 ## Knowledge